Clone trooper

-During the development of The Empire Strikes Back, Lucas initially conceived a planet of clones, which is why the Clone Wars was mentioned for the first time in the original Star Wars (1977) film.
-The clone trooper armor was designed to suggest an evolution into the stormtroopers of the original trilogy, and it incorporated features from both the armor of stormtroopers and Boba Fett, revealed in Attack of the Clones to be an unaltered clone of Jango Fett.
-The armored troopers in Attack of the Clones and Revenge of the Sith are computer-generated images voiced by Temuera Morrison, who played Jango Fett.
-Younger clones were played by Bodie Taylor and Daniel Logan, who played the younger Boba.
+During the development of The Empire Strikes Back, Lucas initially conceived a planet inhabited by clones, which is why the Clone Wars was mentioned for the first time in the original Star Wars film.
+The clone trooper armor was designed to suggest a design lineage with the stormtroopers of the original trilogy, and it incorporated features from both the armor of stormtroopers and Boba Fett, revealed in Attack of the Clones to be an unaltered clone of Jango Fett.
+The armored troopers in Attack of the Clones and Revenge of the Sith are computer-generated images voiced by Temuera Morrison, who portrayed Jango.
+Younger clones were played by Bodie Taylor and Daniel Logan, who portrayed the younger Boba.
 Clones not wearing helmets were played by both Morrison and Taylor, who wore chroma key body suits to isolate their heads, and some clone troopers featured a blend of the actors' features.
 Beginning with The Clone Wars film that launched the animated series of the same name, adult clone troopers are voiced by Dee Bradley Baker and young clone troopers are voiced by Logan.
-In Star Wars: Clone Wars (2003-2005), all clones were voiced by André Sogiluzzo.
+In Star Wars: Clone Wars (2003–2005), all clones were voiced by André Sogliuzzo.

-Upon their debut in the Star Wars prequel trilogy, clone troopers received a mixed response from critics and audiences, due to their limited screen time and the films never explicitly stating that they were distinct from the original trilogy's stormtroopers; some felt that the implication of stormtroopers being soldiers created solely for war took away from the impact of the conflict.
-Reception of the clone troopers improved significantly with their portrayal in The Clone Wars, which introduced numerous clones with distinctive traits and personalities and made an effort to humanize them, exploring their relationships with the Jedi and fellow clones and their thoughts and feelings about the Clone Wars and their own existence.
+Upon their debut in the Star Wars prequel trilogy, clone troopers received a mixed response from critics and audiences due to their limited screen time and the films never explicitly stating that they were distinct from the original trilogy's stormtroopers; some felt that the implication of stormtroopers being soldiers created solely for war took away from the impact of the conflict.
+Reception of the clone troopers improved significantly with their portrayal in The Clone Wars, which introduced numerous clones with distinctive personalities and made an effort to humanize them, exploring their relationships with the Jedi and fellow clones and their thoughts and feelings about the Clone Wars and their own existence.
 Since then, numerous Star Wars works set during the Clone Wars era have featured clone troopers as main characters, with many going on to become fan favorites.
 Clone troopers have become cultural icons, and a widely recognized element of the Star Wars franchise.